-Step 7: To Cook With the Copenhagen Grande Solar Cooker Focus Sun on Center Base or Pot.
+Step 7: To Cook With the "Beast" Copenhagen Solar Cooker Focus Sun on Center Base or Pot.

 The reflected focus is so good in this picture that the wood appears to be made of reflector material but it is plain wood.

-Step 8: Copenhagen Grande Solar Cooker / Water Pasteurizer
+Step 8: The "Beast" Copenhagen Solar Cooker / Water Pasteurizer

-With this Copenhagen Grande Solar Cooker you can cook for a large group and pasteurize a lot of water.
+With this" Beast" Copenhagen Solar Cooker you can cook for a large group and pasteurize a lot of water.
 The base measures 12" (30.48cm) and will hold large cooking pots.
 The cost to make it is low.
 If made with foil it should cost about $8 to make.